LuegM/LuegM/content/myapps.md

 **Dive Insights & Stats**: {{< line_break >}}Dive patterns, depths, and location statistics for a comprehensive dive review.{{< line_break >}}
 **License Storage**: {{< line_break >}}A digital wallet for divers to store and showcase their diving credentials.{{< line_break >}}

-> Creating MantaLog has been an enriching experience, bringing together the thrill of diving with the precision of app development.
+> Creating MantaLog an ongoing enriching experience, bringing together the thrill of diving with the precision of app development.

 ## VINOTES